OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

 ms.author: jasonjoh
 ---

-# Tips for handling date values in Outlook Add-ins
+# Tips for handling date values in Outlook add-ins

 The JavaScript API for Office uses the JavaScript [Date](http://www.w3schools.com/jsref/jsref_obj_date.asp) object for most of the storage and retrieval of dates and times.